queryluke/masseffect-5e-data/data/class-features/assault-armor.md

     value:
       model: class-features
       id: tech-armor
-      limit: [bonus-action, reaction]
+      limit: [bonus-action]
     merge:
+      toggle:
+        whenOn:
+          - {}
+          - {}
+          - {}
+          - type: augment
+            value:
+              model: class-features
+              id: tech-armor
+              limit: [bonus-action]
+            merge:
+              moreInfo:
+                additional:
+                  - model: class-features
+                    id: assault-armor
               range:
                 short: 0
                 aoe:
                   type: sphere
                   size: 60
               dc:
                 base: 8
                 proficient: true
                 bonus:
                   type: powercastingMod
                   value: sentinel
               shortDesc: >-
                 Each hostile creature within range must succeed on a DC {{ dc }} Wisdom saving throw (advantage for synthetic creatures) or be compelled to attack you while tech armor is active.
 Creatures make a new save when dealt damage from a source other than you.
 ---
 Starting at 3rd level, your Tech Armor is rigged for keeping the action on you.
 When you activate tech armor, you project a distracting holographic image (your choice) and each hostile creature within <me-distance length="60" />